Alberta Human Rights Commission

 These tribunal decisions can be accessed free of charge through the Canadian Legal Information Institute (CanLII) website.

-THREE NEW MEMBERS OF THE COMMISSION AND THREE REAPPOINTMENTS TO THE COMMISSION
+NEW CHIEF OF THE COMMISSION AND TRIBUNALS APPOINTED

 IMPORTANT NOTICE: COMMISSION'S CALGARY OFFICE HAS MOVED

 The Calgary office of the Alberta Human Rights Commission has moved.
-The new public office address is Main Floor, J.J.
+The new office address is 200 J.J.
 Bowlen Building, 620-7 Avenue SW, Calgary.
 See Contact us for full contact information.

 YOUR FEEDBACK IS WELCOME